schcs/AtiyahBottFormula/README.md

 Make sure that they are available on your computer.
 These packages can be installed by typing

 julia> using Pkg;<br>
-julia> Pkg.add.(["ProgressMeter","Combinatorics",LightGraphs"])
+julia> Pkg.add.(["ProgressMeter","Combinatorics","LightGraphs"])

 You can check your current working directory inside Julia by typing

 julia> pwd()

-To use our code, the you should first define the equivariant classes to be calculated as "P = (g,c,w,s,m) ->...".
+To use our code, you should first define the equivariant classes to be calculated as "P = (g,c,w,s,m) ->...".
 After the "->", one has to write an expression in the equivariant classes.
 After P is defined, one has to call the Atiyah-Bott formula by the command AtiyahBottFormula(n,d,m,P).